 Authenticity Requires Courage

 Authenticity and intimacy require courage.
-Each move we make toward authenticity risks exposure, criticism, and rejection, but facing those risks also affirms our real self.
-There’s no question that rejection and loss hurt, but paradoxically, risking vulnerability makes us safer, and our defenses weakens us.
-Healing our shame, building self esteem, autonomy, and our ability to be assertive and set boundaries can make us feel more secure.
+Each move we make toward authenticity risks exposure, criticism, and rejection, but facing those risks also affirms our real selves.
+There’s no question that rejection and loss hurt, but paradoxically, risking vulnerability makes us safer, and our defenses weaken us.
+Healing our shame, building self-esteem, autonomy, and our ability to be assertive and set boundaries can make us feel more secure.
 When we’re authentic, it invites our partner to do the same.
 It keeps love alive, and we’re more likely to get our emotional needs met.
-We not only feel stronger when we’re honest, it begins to heal our shame.
+We not only feel stronger when we’re honest, but it also begins to heal our shame.
 It also avoids the myriad of defenses and the misunderstandings and conflicts that they create.

 How to Be Authentic